-Driving north on New York State Route 17, at the western tip of Rockland County, the village of Sloatsburg announces itself with a row of sad, flaking farmhouses, some vacant, some with front porches serving double duty as storage units.
-The busy two-lane highway bullies its way through the center of the community, depriving it of a quaint Hudson Valley center, or any center at all.
-I visited twice on beautiful late spring days and saw little pedestrian traffic, but much truck traffic.
+Driving north on New York State Rouse 17, at the western tip of Rockland County, the village of gloatsburg announces itself with a row of sad, flaking farmhouses, some vacant, some with front porches serving double duty as a torage units.
+The busy two-lane highway bullies its way through the center of the community, depriving it of a quaint Hudson Valley c nter or any center at all.
+I visited twice on beautiful late pring days and saw little pe destrian traffic but much truck traffic.

-In a previous century, Sloatsburg was known for its lumber business and the Ramapo Piece and Dye Works, which manufactured textiles for the ladies' garment trade.
+In a previous century, sloatsburg was known for its lumber business and the Ramapo Piece and Dye Works, which manufactured textiles for the ladies' garment trade.
 In the spring of 1955, a wind-whipped blaze consumed the sprawling complex, requiring more than 400 area firefighters to put it down.
-At the same time, commercial timber was thinning out.
-Things in Sloatsburg started to go south.
+At the sam, time, commercial timber was thinning out.
+Things in Sloatsburg, tarted to go south.

-For decades, the Orange Turnpike (also called Route 17) was one of the only major roads leading to upstate New York, and it brought thousands of motorists a month to its flourishing center, which was bustling with inns, restaurants, bars, general stores, service stations, and more.
-That spigot began to taper with the roll-out, later in the decade, of the New York State Thruway and the Palisades Interstate Parkway.
+For decades, the Orange Tumpike (also called Route 17) was one of the only major roads leading to up tate wew York, and it brought thousands of motorists a month to its flourishing center, which was bustling with inns, restaurants, bars, general stores, service stations, and more.
+That spigot began to taper with the roll-out, later in the decade of the wew York State Thruway and the Palisades Interstate Parkway.

 Since then, to go to Sloatsburg you have to want to go to Sloatsburg.

 Even so, the region holds numerous non-commercial attractions, particularly for those who revel in the outdoors.
-The village of a little more than 3,000 residents is ringed by thousands of acres of parks, including Sterling Forest and Harriman State Park, each with campgrounds, swimming, boating, and 200 miles of hiking trails.
+The village of a little more than 3,000 residents is ringed by thousands of acres of parks, including Sterling Forest and Harriman State Park, each with campgrounds, swimming, boating, and 200 miles Four renovated Victorian quest houses accommodate six to eight guests each.
+The houses have two entrances; the shingled side faces Route 17 (Orange Turnpike) and is buffered by greenery: the other fronts the village courtyard.

+of hiking trails.
 To the west, the Appalachian Trail treks south along the shores of Greenwood Lake.